hardentools/hardentools/testplan.md

 **Expected result before hardening:**

 * Depending on the Windows version nothing happens (AutoRun is disabled by default) or the executable is started or the executable is an option in the AutoPlay dialog (see below)

 **Expected result after hardening:**

 * No dialog appears, no explorer windows opens, no executable starts.
-The stick can only be accessed by opening it manuallys.
+The stick can only be accessed by opening it manually.

 #### Test AutoPlay:
 Plugin an USB Stick that has no autorun.inf in the base directory.

 **Expected result before hardening:**

-* An AutoPlay windows is opened automatically that asks the user what he wants to do (open explorer, import pictures, ...).
-Depending on the settings also an explorer windows might appear automatically (without AutoPLay window)
+* An AutoPlay window opens automatically that asks the user what he wants to do (open explorer, import pictures, ...).
+Depending on the settings also an explorer window might appear automatically (without AutoPLay window)

 **Expected result after hardening:**

 * No dialog appears, no explorer windows opens.
-The stick can only be accessed by opening it manuallys.
+The stick can only be accessed by opening it manually.

 ### Disables powershell.exe, powershell_ise.exe and cmd.exe execution via Windows Explorer
 #### What it does:
-You will not be able to use the terminal by starting cmd.exe and it should prevent the use of PowerShell by malicious code trying to infect the system.
+You will not be able to use the terminal by starting cmd.exe and it should prevent the usage of PowerShell by malicious code trying to infect the system.

 #### Test steps:
 Open every one of the following executables from explorer or Windows Start Menu: